volatilegg/qvik-swift-ios/README.md

 * Meaningfulness.
 Discuss whether what you are about to contribute indeed belongs to this library in the first place before submitting a pull request.
 * Code style.
 Follow our [Swift style guide](https://github.com/qvik/swift) 100%.
 * Stability.
 No code in the library must ever crash; never place *assert()*s or implicit optional unwrapping in library methods.
 * Testing.
-Every method and function in the library must have unit tests, triggering both successful and unsuccessful calls.
+Every util method, function and extension in the library must have unit tests, triggering both successful and unsuccessful calls.
+All custom views/controls should have proper documentation and usage examples.
 * Logging.
 No code in the library must write logs.
 Unit tests should log with *println()*.

 ### License